Esri/offline-editor-js/doc/tpklayer.md

 `map` | Object | Refers to the main applications Esri.Map object.
 `store` | Object |  Refers to the local database and hooks directly to its [functionality](offlinetilesenabler.md).
 `RECENTER_DELAY` | 350 | Default is 350ms.
 Millisecond delay before attempting to recenter the map after orientation changes.
 Note: adjusting this too high will cause annoying delays.
 Adjusting this to short and it may not fire properly within the application life cycle.
 `PROGRESS_START` | "start" | Parsing has begun.
-Important for control UX elements that provide user feedback during parsing.
+Important for control of UX elements that provide user feedback during parsing.
 `PROGRESS_END` | "end" | Parsing has finished.
-Important for control UX elements that provide user feedback during parsing.
+Important for control of UX elements that provide user feedback during parsing.
 `WINDOW_VALIDATED` | "windowValidated" | All window related functionality has been checked.
 Example: Window.File and Window.FileReader.
 `DB_VALIDATED` | "dbValidated" | All database checks have passed.